openssl/technical-policies/policies/design-process.md

 Requirement for Design Documents
 --------------------------------

-A design document is required for any proposed enhancement which adds new APIs or non-trivially evolves or modifies existing APIs.
+A design document is required for any proposed enhancement which adds significant new APIs or non-trivially evolves or modifies existing APIs.

 For any other kind of proposed enhancement, a design document should be created if it incorporates design decisions or aspects significant enough to warrant